- Intramural Sports

 Carolina Outdoor Education Center’s Outdoor Leadership Series consists of nine workshops designed to give participants a working knowledge of the philosophical concepts and technical aspects associated with experiential education.
 Upon completion of the series, participants will receive a Certificate of Completion and be eligible to apply to become Apprentices.
 The Apprenticeship gives new staff the opportunity to experiment with the Facilitator/Instructor role, without being primarily responsible for the program.
 Once Apprentices are comfortable and have demonstrated a minimum level of competency, they become paid Assistant staff and receive a full refund for their $60 Outdoor Leadership Series fee.

 Assistants assist in all aspects of leading a program and actively work to develop their judgment.
 Once Assistants are ready, they move up to Leads.
 Leads are directly responsible for the quality and safety of an expedition or challenge course.
 In addition to leading the program itself, Lead Instructors are responsible for in-the-field training of Apprentices and Assistant Instructors.
-In order to make it to the level of Lead Instructor, it is important that new staff are able to commit at least two years to the program.
+The number of qualified applicants, as well as the number of available positions varies from year to year.
+Hiring preferences will be given to applicants that are able to commit at least two years to the program.
+Please contact the Outdoor Education Center if you have any questions or concerns about the Outdoor Leadership Series or employment with the Carolina Outdoor Education Center at 919-843-4632.

 Experience a full day on the challenge course.
 Trainees will be led through team building activities on the low elements in the morning and experience the excitement of the high elements in the afternoon.
 This will provide a helpful insight and a first hand experience upon which to build during the rest of the training.

 What is “experiential education”?
 How can we create an environment for experiential learning to take place?
-This interactive workshop discusses key philosophers and foundational concepts of experiential education and gives leaders the tools to frame an experience, monitor the group during the experience and effectively transfer the learning back into everyday life.
+Why do some groups function at a high level while others seems to struggle just to get along?
+This interactive workshop discusses key philosophies and foundational concepts of experiential education is designed to help you understand groups and maximize your effectiveness as a leader.

 This exciting workshop features real life scenarios and critical thinking exercises designed to familiarize you with the causes of accidents and how effective pre-planning can prevent them.